pnguyen4/dwm/README.md

 Applied (official) patches
 -------------------------
-The following patches have been applied, and fixed to co-exist
+The following patches have been applied manually

 1. Systray:
     - dwm-systray-20180314-3bd8466.diff